-- Complete the process for admission into a degree or certificate program at Goodwin College. - Complete and submit the Free Application for Federal Student Aid (FAFSA). - Students whose FAFSAs are selected for verification by the Department of Education must provide IRS tax transcripts to verify income.
-Tax returns are no longer acceptable (per the Department of Education).
-See your financial aid counselor for options in obtaining the transcript.
+- Complete the process for admission into a degree or certificate program at Goodwin College. - Complete and submit the Free Application for Federal Student Aid (FAFSA). - Students whose FAFSAs are selected for verification by the Department of Education must provide additional information to be verified prior to being awarded any financial aid.
+See your financial aid counselor for any questions you may have regarding additional supporting documentation.